injune1123/mini-redux/README.md

 The store contains 1) a state tree and 3 ways to interact with the state tree.

 3 ways to interact with state tree includes:
-- Get the state
+- Get the state - getState
-- Listen for changes
+- Listen for changes - subscribe
-- Update the state
+- Update the state - dispatch

 ## action
 An action is a plain JS object with a type property to indicate what types of action occured.
 It can also contain other properties with extra data.
 All actions must have a type property.